-- 1. One Adult Leader from your unit must be present in the Yard Games area. - 2.
-Yard Games are open from 3:45pm- 9:30 pm each day. - 3.
-There will be no yard games during Merit Badge classes. - 4.
-When the Yard Games area opens, you may take out any of the games you'd wish to play. - 5.
-When you are done playing with the games, you must return them to the shed. - 6.
-By 9:30, all Yard Games must be returned to the shed. - 7.
-There is ZERO tolerance for fighting at Camp Cedars. - a.
-In the event of a physical altercation in the GaGa Ball pit, Yard Games area, or anywhere at Camp Cedars, all parties involved may be sent home at the Camp Directors discretion. - 8.
-At any time, the Camp Director can remove a game from the Yard Games area.
+- One Adult Leader from your unit must be present in the Yard Games area. - Yard Games are open from 3:45pm- 9:30 pm each day. - There will be no yard games during Merit Badge classes. - When the Yard Games area opens, you may take out any of the games you'd wish to play. - When you are done playing with the games, you must return them to the shed. - By 9:30, all Yard Games must be returned to the shed. - There is ZERO tolerance for fighting at Camp Cedars. - In the event of a physical altercation in the GaGa Ball pit, Yard Games area, or anywhere at Camp Cedars, all parties involved may be sent home at the Camp Director's discretion. - At any time, the Camp Director can remove a game from the Yard Games area. - No Personal Equipment may be used.